 The Facility Security Level Determinations for City Facilities direct the user to a set of baseline standards that may be customized to address site-specific conditions.
 It applies to all facilities whether City-owned or leased, to be constructed, modernized, or purchased.
 This document defines the criteria and process to be used in determining the FSL of City Facilities, a categorization that then serves as the basis for implementing protective measures under the prescribed security criteria and standards.
-It is critical that departments and agencies recognize that the security decision process is an integral part of overall facility management and real estate acquisition processes.
-The security decision process must be fully integrated into the decision-making process to be the most effective.
+It is critical that departments and agencies recognize that the security decision process is an integral part of overall facility management and real estate acquisition process to be the most effective.